Kia K5 Insurance Rates

 Rates are averaged for all Kia K5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save approximately $210 per year simply by quoting online well ahead of the renewal date
+- Drivers can save approximately $210 per year simply by shopping early and online

 Rate Tables and Charts